Chipping Norton: Post-1800

-In 1796 James and William Hitchman founded Hitchman's Brewery in West Street.
+In 1796, James and William Hitchman founded Hitchman's Brewery in West Street.
 The business moved in 1849 to a larger brewery in Albion Street that included a malthouse and its own water wells.
 Three generations of Hitchmans ran this, but in 1890 Alfred Hitchman sold it as a limited company that acquired other breweries in 1891 and 1917.
-In 1924 it merged with Hunt Edmunds of Banbury and in 1931 the brewery here was closed.
+In 1924, it merged with Hunt Edmunds of Banbury; in 1931, the brewery here was closed.
 Other local industries included a woollen mill (see below), a glove-maker, a tannery and an iron foundry.

 Chipping Norton had a workhouse by the 1770s.
 In 1836 the architect George Wilkinson built a larger one with four wings round an octagonal central building, similar to one he was building at Witney.
 The architect G. E. Street added a chapel to Chipping Norton workhouse in 1856–1857.
 The building became a hospital in the Second World War.
 It was taken over by the National Health Service in 1948 as Cotshill Hospital, later became a psychiatric hospital, and was closed in 1983.
 It has been redeveloped as private residences.

-Chipping Norton was one of the boroughs reformed by the Municipal Corporations Act 1835.
-Its Town Hall designed in the neoclassical style was completed in 1842.
+The Town Hall, designed in the neoclassical style was completed in 1842.